kaisadilla/judith/.info/spec.md

 ```

 # Operator overloading
 Some operators in Judith can be overloaded.
 This is done with the `oper` keyword, which defines a function that acts as the overloaded operation.
 Most operators are defined as functions, but a few of them are defined as member methods.
-Binary operations can be made symmetric with the `symm` keyword.
-When an overloaded operator is marked as symmetric, it means that the order of the factors can be inversed to fit the function, if a better fit is not found.
-For example, a symmetric operation of `Vec2 + Quaternion` will allow `quaternion + vec2` by transforming it into `vec2 + quaternion`.
+Binary operations can be made symmetric with the `#symmetric` directive.
+When an overloaded operator is marked as symmetric, it will automatically generate an identical overload where the operands are inversed.
+For example, an overload of `Vec2 + Quaternion` marked as symmetric will create a new function `Quaternion + Vec2` with the exact same body.

 ## Arithmetic operators
 `+`, `-`, `*`, `/`, `%i`, `%m` and `%r`